Since first throwing my leg over a bike 19 years ago, I have never once seen anyone wear a motorcycle touring kidney belt.

 In other words, general fitness.

-I went against ‘bro talk’ advice that suggested I should wear a weightlifting belt in the gym.
-Instead, I lowered the weight and concentrated on form instead
+I went against ‘bro talk’ advice suggesting I should wear a weightlifting belt in the gym.
+Instead, I lowered the weight and concentrated on form.

 Reducing the weight allowed me to work through greater ranges.
 And that meant I could strengthen muscles throughout the full range of motion.